arjibsamlee/tamriel/README.md

 ## Possible next steps for program:
-    -   make csv file more comprehensive
+-   make content of the csv file more comprehensive
 -   allow searching for particular term by addind a second optional argument -s --search where every row in the CSV with the term in it is returned.
 -   add a -e --everything that prints the whole CSV
+-   add the ability to have longer lore descriptions displayed upon request.

  ### Credit for content on Tamriel goes to The UESPWiki @ https://en.uesp.net/